[−][src]Trait iced_web::Application

 Self: Sized,

-Initializes the Application
+Initializes the Application.

 Here is where you should return the initial state of your app.

-Additionally, you can return a Command
+Additionally, you can return a Command if you

 need to perform some async action in the background on startup.
 This is